UCL/tus-rec-challenge/assessment2025.md

 final score = 0.25GPE<sup>* </sup> + 0.25GLE<sup>* </sup> + 0.25LPE<sup>* </sup> + 0.25LLE<sup>* </sup>

 The final score for each team will be averaged over all scans in the test set.
 The final score within the range of [0,1] will be used to produce the final rank for all the submitted algorithms.
 The final score will be reported with 3 decimal places and the higher the better.
-For the submissions with the same final score, the rank will be generated based on the runtime.
-A smaller runtime will be awarded a higher rank.
-All the raw values for the defined metrics will also be made available.

 We also report four other categories of scores, global reconstruction score = 0.5*(1-GPE<sup>* </sup>) + 0.5*(1-GLE<sup>* </sup>), local reconstruction score = 0.5*(1-LPE<sup>* </sup>) + 0.5*(1-LLE<sup>* </sup>), landmark reconstruction score = 0.5*(1-GLE<sup>* </sup>) + 0.5*(1-LLE<sup>* </sup>) and pixel reconstruction score = 0.5*(1-GPE<sup>* </sup>) + 0.5*(1-LPE<sup>* </sup>).
 These are provided for reference and research interest without formal ranking.